All Saints' Church, Darlaston

 All Saints’ Church, Darlaston is a parish church in the Church of England in Darlaston, West Midlands County, England.

 History

 The first church by George Edmund Street dated from 1872.
 It was erected as a memorial to Samuel Mills, and lavishly furnished with stained glass windows designed by Edward Burne-Jones.
+1880–81 Birmingham Senior Cup.
+An All Saints' football club fielded a team in the 1880-81 Birmingham Senior Cup.

-It was destroyed by a bomb in the Second World War on 31 July 1942.
+The first church was destroyed by a bomb in the Second World War on 31 July 1942.

 The replacement church was started in 1951 by the architect Richard Twentyman and dedicated on 4 October 1952 by the Bishop of Lichfield.
 The church tower containing two bells is 56 ft high.
 The main body of the church is 120 ft long by 45 ft wide.

 The east end of the church is dominated by a tapestry designed by Stephen Lee, and the stone reliefs on the main door are by Don Potter.

 The church was listed at Grade II by Historic England on 22 February 2016.